MARXdown/MARXdown.github.io/about.md

 title: About Us
 ---

-**MARXdown is interested in creating minimal reading editions of texts important for reconsidering contemporary Marxist theory, which are readable, multi-layered, and public.**
+**MARXdown creates minimal reading editions of texts important for reconsidering contemporary Marxist theory, which are readable, multi-layered, and public.**

-Our goal is to cooperate together with others in creating critical reading guides and supplemental historical and sociological studies, in an easily accessible, user-friendly interface to which anyone may contribute.
+Our goal is to cooperate together with others in developing critical reading guides and supplemental historical and sociological studies, in easily accessible, user-friendly interfaces to which anyone may contribute.

 * * *